If you’re familiar with Rootstrap, you’ve probably heard us talk about Roadmapping.

 Critically, strategic roadmapping takes place at the level of strategy, and not necessarily at the level of tactics.
 In other words, strategic roadmapping is about forecasting broad trends, then creating a high-level plan for moving through those.
-That doesn’t mean out nitty-working out the gritty details of an action plan months in advance.
+That doesn’t mean working out the gritty details of an action plan months in advance.
 Instead, it’s is focused on identifying high-level priorities, forecasting larger trends in the marketplace, and creating a general plan for how to achieve those goals in light of reality.

 The roadmap itself will look different depending on what’s being roadmapped.
 For a digital product, a roadmap can take the form of a detailed feature list, a go-to-market plan, or even a set of user profiles and a strategy for reaching those users.
 For a company, a strategic roadmap may involve key milestones, as well as a strategy and timeline for achieving them.
 The specifics of the roadmap are malleable – what matters is creating a plan that’s grounded in the realities of the current market or situation.